ivos/bonds-broker/FSD.md

 #### Main success scenario:

 1. System validates the request.
+2. System finds the last Bond term for the Bond Reference.
-2. System creates new Bond term record.
+3. System creates new Bond term record from the last one found.
-3. System sets Bond term Effective time to system current time.
+4. System sets Bond term Effective time to system current time.

 #### Extensions: